-In assessing the progress accomplished towards meeting the five-year goals identified in the 2008-2013 Consolidated Plan, the City's program allocated these resources to support the national goals of community development and planning programs to develop viable urban communities.
-In particular, the City seeks opportunities to provide decent housing, a suitable living environment and expand economic opportunities for very low, low and moderate income persons/families.
+The CAPER assesses the progress in accomplishing the five-year goals identified in the 2013-2018 Consolidated Plan.
+The City's Community Development program allocated multiple resources to support the national goals of community development and planning programs to develop viable urban communities.
+More specifically, the City seeks opportunities to provide decent housing, suitable living environments, and expand economic opportunities for very low, low and moderate income persons/families.